imxnat/react-crud/README.md

     🟣 **Delete** employee
     🟣 **Edit** employee
 - Getting data with **useEffect Hook and Fetch**
+- Implemented **useHistory** hook for navigating back to an instance.
 - Routing between components using **react-router-dom**
 - **Forms** validation
 - Trigger "Success Message" **Alert** when submit